quantiota/AI-Agent-Lab/README.md

 To use Auto-GPT-Lab with a remote JupyterHub or GitHub Codespace environment, follow these steps:

-- Set up a remote JupyterHub or GitHub Codespace environment that includes the necessary dependencies for working with GPT-3.5 models and data streams.
+- Set up or use an existing remote JupyterHub or GitHub Codespace environment that includes the necessary dependencies for working with GPT-3.5 models and data streams.

 - Launch the Auto-GPT-Lab plugin using the provided docker-compose file.